The Best AI Tools for Developers in 2026 (Beyond Code Completion)

 Sentry's AI features are the practical winner here.
 Auto-grouping of related errors, AI-suggested root causes pulled from your code, and stacktrace explanations have made on-call debugging meaningfully faster.
 The 2025 acquisition of Codecov tightened the test-coverage feedback loop.

-Datadog's AI-assisted incident response does similar work for ops-side debugging — correlating alerts, summarizing the incident, suggesting historic precedents.
+Datadog's AI-assisted incident response does similar work for ops-side debugging β correlating alerts, summarizing the incident, suggesting historic precedents.
+The new "Incident Copilot" feature (released late 2025) drafts the post-incident summary directly from the alert chain and chat history.

 For local debugging, Claude or ChatGPT with the stacktrace pasted in is still the fastest path to understanding what an obscure error means.
 Don't underestimate the basics.